usualoma/grunt-xgettext/README.md

     tr("This is the first line " +
        "of a multiline translatable message")

+### Context and Comments

-Finally, you can pass context and comments through an options object.
+Finally, you can pass context and comments for your messages by using an options object.
 Examples:

     tr("September", { comment: "Translators: use all lower-case if months are not " +
                                "capitalized in your language" })